Canva Review (2023) — All the Pros and Cons

 Image enhancement apps for Canva

-The integrations available generally help you import images or videos from other apps into Canva.
+The integrations available typically help you import images or videos from other apps into Canva.
 For example, you can connect your Canva account to services like Google Photos, Google Maps, YouTube and Facebook and bring content in from them (which you can then incorporate into your designs).

 Examples of Canva integrations